bfxy/bfxy-elevator/docs/source/using_the_elevator.rst

 Call
 ^^^^

 Stand in front of the elevator doors.
-The display will indicate the story, which the elevator is currently at or passing by.
+The display will indicate the story, where the elevator currently is or passes by.

-Press the Call button.
+To call the elevator, press the ``Call`` button.
 The button will light up, which means that you have called the elevator.
 Be patient as sometimes the elevator will stop on another story to pick up other passengers on its way.

-When the elevator arrives, you should hear a bell or some other sound of that kind.
+When the elevator arrives, you should hear a bell or a similar sound.
 The doors will open and you will be welcome on board.

 Travel
 ^^^^^^

 When the doors are open, first let out the exiting passengers if there are any.
 Do not rush in — the sensors between the doors will make sure you have enough time to board.
 However, do not hesitate to enter the elevator either.
 Wait for too long and the doors will shut anyway.
-In this case you have to press the Call button again to open the doors.
+In this case you have to press the ``Call`` button again to open the doors.

 Once inside you will see a control panel on the wall.
 Press the desired story button and wait for the doors to shut.
 During ascent (or descent) you may feel a slight dizziness.
 This is a completely normal human vestibular system response to the acceleration.
 The elevator may come in a very exotic experience to your body at first, so give it some time to adjust.